Geta/geta-notfoundhandler/README.md

 - without wildcard setting it will redirect `/a/1` to `/b/1`

 # Sandbox App
-Sandbox application is testing poligon for pacakge new features and bug fixes.
+Sandbox application is testing polygon for package new features and bug fixes.

 CMS username: admin@example.com